-Here are most popular areas to stay in Milos, together with links so you can check out the best hotels, rentals and accommodation.
+Here are the most popular areas to stay, together with links so you can check out the best hotels, rentals and accommodation.

-- Adamas – the port town with a great selection of bars and restaurant.
+- Adamas – the port town with a great selection of bars and restaurants.
 Here’s where to stay in Adamas.

 - Plaka – Cycladic houses and stunning sunsets in this winding town.
 Here’s where to stay in Plaka.